levischult/genai_projectpresentation/README.md

 ### 4. Conditional Diffusion Model
 - For details, see section D.3 of the arXiv version of the GenCast paper.
 - This step essentially uses the predictions from the Encoder-Processor-Decoder architecture + noise of a known level to progressively denoise into a finely detailed set of residuals that are used to propagate the current weather state into the next.
-- Note for GenCast: the number of steps for the diffusion model N=20
+- For GenCast, the number of steps for the diffusion model is 20.
+This may be another hyperparameter to tune for HRGenCast.

 ![image](images/diffusionimg.png)

 ### 5. Downscaling Method
 ![image](images/downscaling_leinonen.png)
 - This step is needed to achieve km-scale forecasting despite the training data being temporally limited.
+- This can be achieved via a Generative Adversarial Network (Shown above from Leinonen et al 2020) or another diffusion model.
+A diffusion model may be preferred for their stability in training and ease of ensemble forecasting (See Hatanaka et al. 2023, Addison et al. 2022, Mardani et al 2025).

 ## Evaluation
+- To evaluate the effectiveness of the model, we would follow the methods of Pathak et al. 2024.
+HRGenCast predictions would be compared to those of the HRRR model.
+The HRRR has convective physics included, giving us an avenue to assess the model's learnt convective abilities.
+Radar

 ## Critical Analysis
 - possible problems/challenges